FactoryXCode/MfPack/MfPack/src/debug/ReadMe.md

 The Windows System Error Code Lookup Tool can be downloaded at: https://learn.microsoft.com/en-us/windows/win32/debug/system-error-code-lookup-tool.
-When you need a version > 6.4.5, that is allready present, copy this tool to ../MfPack/Tools/MicrosoftErrorLookupTool and Adjust the WIN_ERROR_LOOKUP_TOOL constant in the WinApi.Dbg.WinHResultTools.pas unit.
+When you need a version > 6.4.5, that is allready present, copy this tool to ../MfPack/Tools/MicrosoftErrorLookupTool and adjust the WIN_ERROR_LOOKUP_TOOL constant in the WinApi.Dbg.WinHResultTools.pas unit.

-To use the tools application, add ../MfPack/src/dbg to your project's Searchpath.
+To use the tools application, add ..\MfPack\src\dbg to your project's Searchpath.

 NOTES:
  - This release is updated for compiler version 17 up to 34.